carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 that do not capture the population mean.

 > ## Exercise
-> A) Given the distribution of systolic blood pressure, with a mean of 112 mmHg
+> A) Given the distribution of systolic blood pressure, with a population mean of 112 mmHg
-> and a standard deviation of 10 mmHg, obtain a random sample of 2000 observations.
+> and a population standard deviation of 10 mmHg, obtain a random sample of 2000 observations.
-> B) Estimate the mean systolic blood pressure and provide a 95% confidence interval for this
+> B) Estimate the sample mean systolic blood pressure and provide a 95% confidence interval for this
 > estimate.
 How do we interpret this interval?
 >
 > > ## Solution